Nashavi/avikamath.com/_posts/2017-03-07-relgioustext.md

 ### Conclusion

 Any text analytics project requires extensive cleaning.
-In this case, the input data was fairly cleaner than a real life text data say from an email/ im/text messages.
+In this case, the input data was fairly cleaner than a real life text data say from an email/ im/ text messages.
 Still, I could have added to the accuracy of the measures I used by stemming the words before analyzing them, standardizing the words by replacing them with common synonyms.
 I could even go a step ahead by using a part of speech tagging in order to identify the nouns, adjective, verbs in sentences that is available through OpenNLP or qdap packages.

 All the work above was done in R and the entire code is available in [my github account](https://github.com/Nashavi/ReligionStudy)